How to Make Your Own Pureed Pumpkin

 What to do with pumpkin puree

 There are a thousand ways to use pureed pumpkin.
 You can make a pumpkin pie or pumpkin bars, but you can also use it in breads, pancakes, and so much more.
 You can even make these amazing pumpkin cookies.
+Here are a bunch of pumpkin recipes to make with kids.

 I use pumpkin puree to boost the nutrition in many dishes.
 You can’t even tell it’s there.
 Add a cup to your pancake batter and reduce the milk by 1/3 a cup.
 Make pumpkin bread or muffins.
 Add a cup of puree to your tomato sauce, pot of soup or stew, or other sauces you make.